tumillanino/ezy_search/README.md

 ### GitHub Repository Search (CTRL+G)

 When typing a command that requires a GitHub URL (e.g., git clone), press CTRL+G to search for repositories and insert the selected URL automatically.

+### Directory Search (CTRL+T)

+When typing a command such as cd, press CTRL+T to search through your local directory and insert the selected result automatically into your command.

 ## License